 Source: Lawa.org, Burbankairport.com, Long Beach Airport - Lgb.org

-Los Angeles World Airports (LAWA) is a unique system of three airports owned and operated by the City of Los Angeles.
-Each of the airports – Los Angeles International (LAX), LA/Ontario International (ONT) and Van Nuys (VNY) – plays an integral role in helping to meet the regional demand for passenger, cargo and general aviation service in the 21st century.
+Los Angeles World Airports (LAWA) is a unique system of airports owned and operated by the City of Los Angeles.
+Each of the airports – Los Angeles International (LAX) and Van Nuys (VNY) – plays an integral role in helping to meet the regional demand for passenger, cargo and general aviation service.

 Los Angeles Union Station is the 5th busiest station in the national Amtrak System.

 Los Angeles has developed into one of the premier centers of economic and cultural activity in the world.
-If we compare the economy of the world’s top 20 countries; the LA five-county area ranks at No. 16 and Los Angeles County ranks at No. 21 in the world.
-The state of California ranks at No. 9 in the world economy ranking.
+If it were a country, Los Angeles County would be the 20th largest economy in the world.

 Los Angeles is home to 113 accredited colleges and universities, including such prestigious institutions as the University of Southern California (USC), UCLA, Pepperdine University, Occidental College, Loyola Marymount University and the Art Center College of Design.

 Los Angeles Tourism & Convention Board is a private, nonprofit business association whose primary mission is to market and promote Los Angeles as the premier site for leisure travel, meetings and conventions.
-Though not part of City government, LA Tourism is recognized as the City's official tourism marketing organization.
-For more information, visit the official visitor information website of Los Angeles at www.discoverLosAngeles.com, www.facebook.com/LosAngelesFan or go to Twitter @discoverLA.
+Los Angeles Tourism is recognized as the City's official tourism marketing organization.
+For more information about the endless entertainment experiences offered in Los Angeles, go to discoverLosAngeles.com, like us at www.facebook.com/LosAngelesFan or follow us on Twitter and Instagram @discoverLA.